mojoatomic/rdcp/CONTRIBUTING.md

 When contributions will open
 - We plan to revisit community PRs after the initial stabilization milestone.
 We’ll update the README and project Wiki when contributions open back up.

+Internal contributor guidelines (tooling and lockfiles)
+- Node and npm: use Node >= 18 and npm >= 9.
+This repo declares engines to help standardize environments.
+- After dependency bumps: run `npm install` locally to refresh package-lock.json and commit the lockfile changes in the same PR.
+- CI installs: `npm ci` is used for clean installs.
+It requires the lockfile to be up-to-date with package.json.
+If you see errors like "Invalid: lock file's <pkg>@<old> does not satisfy <pkg>@<new>", run `npm install` and commit the updated lockfile.
+- Monorepo note: if a subpackage has its own lockfile (e.g., packages/rdcp-demo-app), refresh and commit that lockfile as well when dependencies change for that workspace.

 A note about unsolicited PRs
 - We appreciate the effort, but unsolicited PRs may be closed without review while contributions are paused.
 Please use issues for discussion meanwhile.